 Contrary to the hectic feeling that “Don’t Wanna” contained, “As Happy As Can Be” brought out so much liveliness and enthusiasm that was meant to vibrate everyone around.
 It was sort of tying back to how it didn’t matter if things did not make sense or how anything around the town did not make sense; it was all right to be like that.
 That was a great collaboration among the band members.

 Also, the part where they sang the second song, called “South of Border”, was really amazing as well since it brought together various types of instruments that were not thought to fit well together but turned out really nice and soothing.
-It was like telling how different cultures that was brought forth in the movie was able to co-exist as long as they were willing to put forth an effort.
-The main theme, titled “1945”, was a good choice and well composed because it included various stages of emotion, like the longing of someone and the placid feeling of love yet there was a mix of forlorn feeling weaved into it as well.
+It was like telling how different cultures that were brought forth in the movie were able to co-exist as long as they were willing to put forth an effort.
+The main theme, titled “1945”, was a good choice and well-composed because it included various stages of emotion, like the longing of someone and the placid feeling of love yet there was a mix of forlorn feeling weaved into it as well.

 As the story moved along, there were many other things to discover than the surface of the multi-cultural aspect that the town contained.
 There was a sense of unification among the people.
 They were proud of who they were and were not afraid to let others know about them.
 Like how the Town Council Representative insisted on forming a local band instead of bringing in outside cultures–or other forms of popular culture into the town.